Flow Protocol

 Many times when writing complex templates we might need to add some extra checks (or conditional statements) before executing certain part of request.

-An ideal example of this would be when bruteforcing wordpress login with default usernames and passwords, but if we carefully re-evaluate this template, we can see that template is sending 276 requests without even checking, if the url actually exists or target site is actually a wordpress site.
+An ideal example of this would be when bruteforcing wordpress login with default usernames and passwords, but if we carefully re-evaluate this template, we can see that template is sending 276 requests without even checking, if the url actually exists or the target site is actually a wordpress site.

-With addition of flow in Nuclei v3 we can re-write this template to first check if target is a wordpress site, if yes then bruteforce login with default credentials and this can be achieved by simply adding one line of content i.e flow: http(1) && http(2)
+With addition of flow in Nuclei v3 we can re-write this template to first check if the target is a wordpress site, if yes then bruteforce login with default credentials and this can be achieved by simply adding one line of content i.e flow: http(1) && http(2)

 and nuclei will take care of everything else.

-The update template now seems straight forward and easy to understand. we are first checking if target is a wordpress site and then executing bruteforce requests.
+The update template now seems straight forward and easy to understand. we are first checking if the target is a wordpress site and then executing bruteforce requests.
 This is just a simple example of conditional execution and flow accepts any Javascript (ECMAScript 5.1) expression/code so you are free to craft any conditional execution logic you want.

 Request Execution Orchestration